Is Hyper-Personalization a Good or a Bad Tactic for Customer Experience?

 They want to relate with you based on the strength of knowledge you have about them.
 They want you to associate with what they go through daily; they want you to see that their lives, reality, and needs are changing constantly.

-See also 6 Tips To Create a Memorable Customer Experience [Infographic]
+See also 5 Tips For Delivering Unparalleled Customer Experience

 When you deploy hyper-personalization as your marketing strategy to improve customer experience, you leverage data, predictive analytics, and AI for the insights and capabilities you require to enhance your understanding of the realities your customers go through daily.
 You will also come up with actionable plans to relate with them in all spheres of their lives and in real-time too.